Photo Credit: Peter Chira

 CMP is a partnership of conservation-oriented NGOs, government agencies, and funders that works collectively to achieve greater impact.
 We seek better ways to design, manage, and measure the impacts of our conservation actions so that we can learn and improve our efforts and contribute our learning to the broader evidence base.

-Photo Credit: Jason Houston
+Photo Credit: Jason Houston for USAID

 Download CS